A Large-Scale Comparison of Tetrahedral and Hexahedral Elements for Solving Elliptic PDEs with the Finite Element Method: Discussion and conclusions

-For elliptic PDEs, unstructured tetrahedral meshes with quadratic Lagrangian basis are a good choice for a "black-box" analysis pipeline: robust tetrahedral meshing algorithms that can process thousands of real-world models exist \cite{Hu:2018:TMI}, and $p$-refinement can be used to compensate for the rare badly shaped triangles introduced by the meshing algorithms \cite{Schneider:2018:DSA}.
+For the five elliptic PDEs we considered, unstructured tetrahedral meshes with quadratic Lagrangian basis are a good choice for a ``black-box'' analysis pipeline: robust tetrahedral meshing algorithms that can process thousands of real-world models exist \cite{Hu:2018:TMI}, and $p$-refinement can be used to compensate for the rare badly shaped triangles introduced by the meshing algorithms \cite{Schneider:2018:DSA}.

 We leave the extension of this study to non-elliptic PDEs, multiphysics, and collision response as future work.
-Another interesting extension is the study of bases with orders higher then 2, as is typically the case in IGA setting.
+Another important potential extension is the study of bases with orders higher than 2, as is typically the case in IGA setting, or an extension to spectral elements.
+Another venue for future work is to analyze the impact of the existing different per-element optimizations (e.g., reduced quadrature, hourglass control, special quadrature rules that exploit the tensor-product structure of $Q$ elements, etc.).
+However, we note that these different optimizations will mostly impact the performance of the assembly and will have little influence on the solve time, which dominates the runtime for sufficiently large problems.